ZnL-BCM/bash-collections/README.md

 ### slideshow.sh

-Runs an image slideshow from a directory with feh.
-Requires `feh` and `highlight-pointer`.
+Runs an image slideshow from a directory with feh, paired with a fancy mouse highlighter.

+Requires [feh](https://github.com/derf/feh) and [highlight-pointer](https://github.com/swillner/highlight-pointer), both should be available on official/unofficial repos if you are using a linux-based system.

 ### sumcounts_bycoord.sh